 It is worth noting that the colour scheme is the same as for the books they replace; pupils will need to take care to purchase and bring to lessons the correct version.

 Within, each scale is carefully presented; with such a slight syllabus now, most pages are more spaced out than previously.
 However, it will soon be noted that these are now very thin books!

 The Initial Grade scale book for example contains just 4 pages (i.e. one folded sheet), of which only two include the scales content.
 Some will surely balk at the £3.50 asking price.
 Speaking of cost, the prices for the new 2021 Piano Scales and Arpeggios books are identical to the previous ones, even though they contain so much less (Grade 7 has literally half the number of pages, down from 24 to 12, but stays the same price).

 As before, the books do not always show scales with the full number of octaves required.
 This is particularly irksome in the case of two-octave scales with only one-octave shown, because the transition must be conceptualised without the support of the notation.

-The Grade 5 scales book has always been my go-to, containing all the major and minor scales and arpeggios in one handy volume.
-At just 8 pages, the new Grade 5 book will only be of use to those preparing for the exam.
+The old Grade 5 scales book has long been my go-to, containing all the major and minor scales and arpeggios in one handy volume.
+At just 8 pages, the new Grade 5 book will sadly only be of use to those preparing for the exam.
 An alternative will now need to be found for those of us who found the previous version so broadly useful.

 I recognise that these are challenging times and that ABRSM have to balance their books, but so do the students and families I work with.
-In some cases, the quotient between price and content simply doesn’t work here, and I cannot in good conscience recommend these books as a necessary purchase.
+In some cases, the quotient between price and content simply doesn’t work here, and (with no shortage of superior alternatives) I cannot in good conscience recommend these books as a necessary or worthwhile purchase.